portworx/px-docs/secrets/portworx-with-aws-kms.md

 If the CLI is used to authenticate with AWS, for every restart of PX container it needs to be re-authenticated by running the `login` command.

-## Creating AWS KMS keys
+## Key generation with AWS KMS

-There are two ways in which you can create KMS Data keys.
+The following sections describe the key generation process with PX and AWS KMS.
+These keys can be used as passphrases for encrypted volumes.
+More info about encrypted volumes [here](/manage/encrypted-volumes.md)

 ### Using AWS CLI
 You can follow the instructions [here](http://docs.aws.amazon.com/cli/latest/reference/kms/generate-data-key.html) to generate a data key.